rjoydip/github-issue-tracker/README.md

 $ cd github-issue-tracker
 $ npm install # or yarn
 $ npm run dev # or yarn dev
-# Note: nodemon and next webpack server both can't work together
+# Note: nodemon and next webpack server both can't work together that's
-# that's why if anything modify in server side you have to
-# re-run the application again
+# why if anything modify in server side you have to re-run the application again
 ```

 ## Next steps

-Remove the github access token value from `.env`.
+Rename `.env.example` to `.env` and replace <TOKEN> with original one.
 To get new access token folow the link [creating-a-personal-access-token-for-the-command-lin](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) or check out my [express-fastify-github-oauth](https://express-fastify-github-oauth.glitch.me/).

 ## Demo